rescawen/Wenlei-Dai-sc2bot-tiralabra/Dokumentaatio/Viikkoraportti2.md

 ### What will I do next?

 I started to get the basic environment set up for the project.
-It includes getting the python, pip and the IDE(visual studio) set up for the work.
+It includes getting the python, pip and the IDE(visual studio) set up for the work on windows.
 The guide online was given to be straight forward, but in reality it was not that simple.

 For example one needs to be at a specific folder in pythonXX/scripts to install the package.
 Then when